whitefusionhq/ellisflutes_site/README.md

 This site is built using the Jekyll static site generator along with ZURB Foundation 6.
 It uses Gulp for SASS processing and Bower to load in Foundation's initial CSS/JS components.

 We use Foreman to start `foundation watch` (basically runs Gulp) and `jekyll serve`.
-The CSS file is auto-generated into the `_jekyll/css` folder, and we've manually copied the main Foundation JS file into `_jekyll/js`.
+The CSS is auto-generated into the `_jekyll/css` folder from the original `scss` folder, and we've manually copied the main Foundation JS file into `_jekyll/js`.

 ## Get Started